JWST Confirmation of a Runaway Supermassive Black Hole via its Supersonic Bow Shock: Data

 We obtained spatially-resolved spectroscopy of the tip of \wake\ with the JWST NIRSpec Integral Field Unit (IFU) on July 24 2024, in Cycle 2 program JWST-GO-3149 (PI: van Dokkum).
 The observations are divided over two target positions, symmetrically placed on each side of the linear feature $0\farcs 5$ downstream from the tip (see Fig.\ \ref{uvis.fig}).
 The $0\farcs 1$ spaxels of the IFU undersample the point spread function (PSF); at each of the two target positions a 4-point dither pattern samples the PSF on a $0\farcs 05$ grid.
 The G140M/F100LP grating and filter combination gives wavelength coverage from 0.97\,$\mu$m\,--\,1.89\,$\mu$m, corresponding to 0.49\,$\mu$m\,--\,0.96\,$\mu$m in the restframe.
 The spectra do not include H$\beta$ but cover [O\,III], H$\alpha$, [N\,II], [S\,II], and [S\,III], along with fainter lines.
 The spectra are sampled on a grid with a $6.4$\,\AA\ spacing, corresponding to 193\,\kms\ at [O\,III] and 147\,\kms\ at H$\alpha$.
 The total integration time was 3549\,s for each pointing, for a total of 7089\,s.

 The data were reduced with the TEMPLATES pipeline \citep{TEMPLATES}, built on the JWST Science Calibration Pipeline \citep{JWSTpipe} (v1.18.0).
 The method follows that of \citet{dokkum:25b}; here we summarize briefly.
 Uncalibrated exposures from MAST (JWST SDP v2025\_2) were processed through the stage 1 detector-level pipeline, followed by $1/f$ noise correction with NSClean \citep{rauscher:24}.
 Stage 2 spectroscopic calibration was run, and cosmic rays were identified as outlier spaxels.
 The NRS1 data from all exposures and all dithers were then combined, with no background subtraction.
 Taking advantage of the subpixel sampling of the dither pattern, the data were combined onto a $0\farcs 05$ grid, corresponding to the angular scale that is sampled by the dither pattern.
+We note that the G140M/F100LP data cubes show no obvious ``wiggles'', low frequency sinusoidal artifacts of undersampling that are often seen in NIRSpec IFU data \citep[see, e.g.,][]{perna:23,dumont:25}.

 These steps were performed for each of the two target positions.
 To remove background structures and detector artifacts, we subtracted the two pointings from one another.
 A copy of the difference cube was shifted by the distance between the two pointings, multiplied by $-1$, and added to the original difference cube.
 This procedure results in a positive summed version of the linear feature in the center of the field, flanked by negative versions from each of the two pointings.